-\textbf{TableTop-PyBullet.} In Alfred and Virtual Home we evaluated replanning capabilities in scenarios where the object's state differed from the initial state.
-To evaluate the ability to resolve errors that occurred during action execution, we formed a series of experiments in PyBullet.
-Agent has two primary actions: `pick' and `place' but may drop the object during their execution with predefined probability.
-We have prepared 10 tasks and run each 10 times with different object's locations and drop moments resulting in 100 scenarios.
+\textbf{TableTop PyBullet.} In ALFRED and VirtualHome, we evaluated replanning capabilities in scenarios where the objects' states differed from the initial states.
+To evaluate the ability to resolve errors that occur during action execution, we designed a series of experiments in PyBullet.
+The agent has two primary actions: ``pick'' and ``place'', but may drop the object during their execution with a predefined probability.
+We prepared 10 tasks and run each 10 times with different object's locations and drop moments, resulting in 100 scenarios.
 Each task has a different plan length and difficulty.
-For example ``Place red block in red bowl'' and ``Build two towers in bowls: blue on red, yellow on green'' have lengths of one and four pick-place action pairs.
-In the first task agent must perform action sequence of: ``locate red block'', ``pick red block'', ``locate red bowl'', ``place red bowl''.
-The second task plan is four times larger, as agent has to move four blocks instead of one.
+For example, ``Place red block in red bowl'' and ``Build two towers in bowls: blue on red, yellow on green'' require 4 and 16 actions, respectively.
+In the first task, the agent must perform the actions ``locate red block'', ``pick red block'', ``locate red bowl'', and ``place red bowl'', whereas the plan in the second task is four times longer, as the agent has to move four blocks instead of one.

-\textbf{TableTop-RoboticStand.} To evaluate LERa in a real-world environment, we use the XArm6 robotic platform, which is equipped with XArm grippers and RealSense L515 and D435 sensors.
-It performs manipulation tasks with two primary actions: pick and place.
-The planner, based on an open-source LLM, generates the plan using object recognition data, while the fine-tuned VLM-based checker evaluates the success of the action execution.
-Re-planning is triggered when checker detects execution errors, such as misplacement or misclassification of objects.
-The experiments consisted of 18 different tasks involving the manipulation of various sets of objects from a table to a container.
-Notably, in this real world setting, errors frequently occurred due to inaccuracies in the gripper position predicted by the agent.
-This lead to failures in grasping or object placement.
+\textbf{TableTop Robotic Stand.} To evaluate LERa in a real-world environment, we used the XArm6 robotic platform, which was equipped with XArm grippers and RealSense L515 and D435 sensors.
+It performed manipulation tasks with two primary actions: ``pick'' and ``place''.
+The planner, based on an open-source LLM, generated a plan using object recognition data, while the fine-tuned VLM-based checker evaluated the success of each action execution.
+Replanning was triggered when the checker detected execution errors, such as misplacement or misclassification of objects.
+The experiments consisted of 18 different tasks involving the manipulation of various sets of objects, moving them from a table to a container.
+Notably, in this real-world setting, errors frequently occurred due to inaccuracies in the gripper position predicted by the agent.
+This led to failures in grasping or placing objects.
 Additionally, some episodes involved initial misclassification by the visual detector, resulting in an incorrect initial plan and, consequently, the inability to correctly execute the human instruction.
-Due to frequent errors, replanning was triggered, allowing LERa to adjust the original plan not only to correct the last observed mistake but also to ensure the successful execution of the intended human instruction.